by

 caps can be pulled off the axle by hand and usually have an internal,

 rubber O-ring that mates with a groove on the axle to secure them.
-These

-frames etc. Solution:
+cracked frames etc. Solution:

-To diagnose it, if you hear a creaking sound,
+To diagnose it, if you hear a creaking sound, try a different front

-try a different front wheel (one that has the standard locknut and cone
+wheel (one that has the standard locknut and cone on a threaded axle

-on a threaded axle arrangement) to see if that makes the sound dissappear.
+arrangement) to see if that makes the sound dissappear.
+To fix it,

-well as the inside mating surface where the axle cap meets the hub bearing
+as the inside mating surface where the axle cap meets the hub bearing

 (not the dropout-side surface).
 Reassemble and re-install the wheel

 and test ride.
-I have firsthand knowlege of this noise coming out of
+I have firsthand knowlege of this noise coming out

 These helpful and expert tips are courtesy of Jody